OctopusDeploy/OctoProduct/chapter1/index.md

 The production environment is the final destination of a deployment, and is where applications are exposed to their final consumers.

-If you read blogs and tweets on the subject of CI/CD, you may be left with the impression that continuous deployment is the holy grail, and continuous delivery is something of a poor substitute.
-However, what we have learned from most of our customers is that continuous delivery *works for them*.
+We have learned from most of our customers that continuous delivery *works for them*.
 So while the majority of the pillars described in this book apply equally well to continuous delivery and continuous deployment, we'll approach them from a continuous delivery point of view.

 ### What is an environment?